jacebenson/cedar/docs/versioned_docs/version-2.0/contributing-overview.md

 - the page title or the first right-nav ("On this page") section title
 - the introductory paragraph

-### Docs for Contributing to the Redwood Repo
+### Docs for Contributing to the Cedar Repo

-These docs are in the Framework repo, cedarjs/cedar, and explain how to contribute to Redwood packages.
+These docs are in the Framework repo, cedarjs/cedar, and explain how to contribute to Cedar packages.
 They're the docs linked to in the table above.

 In general, they should consist of more straightforward explanations, are allowed to be technically heavy, and should be written for a more experienced audience.
 But as a best practice for collaborative projects, they should still provide a Vision + Roadmap and identify the project-point person(s) (or lead(s)).